 Shelley H.'s breastfeeding coach made a similar recommendation, advising that the bottle not resemble a breast, and to have daddy or someone else give the bottle instead of mom.
 She also suggested not to repeat your breastfeeding routine (i.e., if you breastfeed in the dark, don't bottle feed that way), Shelley reports.
 Alley C. says the person trying to give the bottle should have baby face away from them and sit up so that it doesn't remind the baby of breastfeeding.

-Getting a baby to drink from a bottle will take a little persistence, moms generally agree.
+Getting a baby to drink from a bottle takes a little persistence, moms generally agree.
 "It took me two months and about 10 different bottles to get my baby girl to feed out of a bottle," Victoria W. reports.
 "I found the flat nipples worked in the end, but it was just perseverance.
 Just keep trying, you will get there!"
-Ali B. says it took her a year to get one of her children to bottle feed.
-"All I can say is keep trying, be patient."

 When nothing seems to be working, then moms suggest asking an expert for assistance.
 Doreen P. says she learned her daughter wouldn't take a bottle around 5 months old, but then started taking it around 7 months old because she was teething.
 Meanwhile Vanessa S. says a speech pathologist helped to assess her son's sucking behavior and provide exercises for his tongue, and then he was able to take a bottle all day.